-Drive axles are basically any type of axle that receives torque from an internal drivetrain—typically from a drive shaft or transaxle connected to an engine.
+Drive wheels are fixed onto an axle.
+The driving force is applied to the axle which causes the wheels to turn.
+The axle receives torque from an internal drivetrain—typically from a drive shaft or transaxle connected to an engine.
 In these assemblies, the drive axle is what transfers drive power to the wheels.
 In turn, with enough friction and grip, the wheels will propel a vehicle forward under its own power.

-For self-guiding vehicles (i.e., those with a steering wheel) a driven axle is typically split by a differential, which allocates power according to which wheel is on a tighter radius.
-In some applications, many go-karts for example, a single drive wheel is common.
-In this configuration, one wheel is fixed to the drive axle while the other is allowed to rotate freely—preventing slippage when rounding corners.
+For self-guiding vehicles (those with a steering wheel), a driven axle is typically split by a differential, which allocates power depending on which wheel is on a tighter radius.
+In some applications, such as go-karts, a single drive wheel is common.
+In this configuration, one wheel is fixed to the drive axle while the other can rotate freely to prevent slipping when rounding corners.

-- To transfer torque from an axle to its wheels, the wheels must be fixed to the axle.
+Wheels must be fixed to the axle in order to transfer torque from the axle to its wheels.
 This can be done with a full hub assembly or with a keyed shaft in simpler applications.

-- To support the weight of a vehicle while delivering torque, bearings are needed.
-In a drive configuration, the inner bearing surfaces rotate with the axle, while the outer bearing surfaces remain stationary—fixed to the vehicle body.
+To support the weight of a vehicle while delivering torque, bearings are needed.
+A bearing is a machine element that constrains relative motion to only the desired motion, and will also reduce friction between moving parts.
+In a drive configuration, the inner bearing surfaces rotate with the axle, while the outer bearing surfaces remain stationary—they are fixed to the vehicle body.

-Since driving force is limited to where each drive wheel touches the ground, terrain can be a major consideration in drive axle design.
+Terrain is a major consideration in drive axle design since driving force is limited to where each drive wheel touches the ground.
 Rough or slippery terrains create challenging environments for drive wheels.
 Uneven terrain can separate drive wheels from the ground, leaving them spinning in the air with no point of contact.
 Slippery surfaces can create the same effect.
 4×4 or all-wheel-drive configurations use multiple drive axles to apply driving power to more contact points.

-The big question with dead axles is how to get them moving.
-Often dead axles are installed as load-bearing axles to complement driven axles.
-But vehicles can also be propelled by external power sources as well.
+Idler wheels need an external source of power to move.
+Often, idler wheels are installed as load-bearing wheels to complement drive wheels.
+However, vehicles can also be propelled by external power sources as well.
 The simplest example is that of a wagon or pull-cart.

 In industrial or commercial applications, a winch or cable-pull mechanism can be effective—especially where a vehicle is propped on a set of rails and doesn't have any independent steering capacity.

-A cable pull can also be beneficial where rail conditions are less than ideal.
-For rails that are bent or uneven—or that may be covered in a slippery solution—wheels on a dead axle don't rely on friction to propel a vehicle.
-For applications where rails may be bent at opposing angles, wheels can also be designed to float across portions of an axle—allowing them to track with the curvature of each rail.
+A cable pull can also be beneficial for wheel applications where rails may be bent, uneven, or slippery.
+This is because steel track wheels on a dead axle don't rely on friction to propel a vehicle.
+For applications where rails may be bent at opposing angles, steel rail wheels can also be designed to float across portions of an axle—allowing them to track with the curvature of each rail.

-Axle design is an important component to any vehicle assembly.
-Not only are they responsible for mobility, they must also bear all of the weight and associated punishment from dutiful loads and uncompromising ground surfaces.
-At their most basic function, they are valued for smooth, frictionless movement, helping you get from one point to another.
+The combination of quality wheels and axle design is paramount to the seamless operation of any vehicle assembly.
+Not only are wheels responsible for mobility, but they must also bear the weight and stress of dutiful loads and harsh ground surfaces.
+They are valuable components in delivering smooth, frictionless transportation of heavy loads from one point to another.